With the ever-increasing rise of digital technologies, the marketing landscape has changed a lot in recent years.

 • What is social selling?

-• Why is social selling important?
+• Why is social selling important for marketing?

 • Quick tips to start your social selling strategy.

 Customer expectations are changing no matter what industry you are in.
 And to keep up with these expectations, your business needs to use all the resources it has at its disposal.